realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Prompt_and_Context_Engineering.md

 ## Prompt Engineering Vs Context Engineering

 Prompt engineering = crafting the instruction you give the model.
 Context engineering = curating (Managing/Organizing/Collecting) the information the model can see when following that instruction.

+**Top K**: "Top k" refers to a method for finding the k most frequent or highest-ranked items from a larger set.